Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing-writeup.md

 - As you can see, from `eve` we can _"see"_ 2 different `Broadcast Domains` for 2 different LANs/Subnets,

-### I've found in my old write ups of Networking something very useful for the next tasks and this room in general, it talks about Layer 2 types of comunication and how devices like Switches and Hubs at Layer 2 creates Broadcast and Collision Domains, also how Layer 2 devices uses MAC Addresses to identify who is every host inside the LAN:
+### I've found in my old write ups of Networking something very useful for the next tasks and this room in general.
+It talks about Layer 2 types of comunication & how devices like Switches & Hubs at Layer 2 creates Broadcast and Collision Domains.
+Also, how Layer 2 devices uses MAC Addresses to identify who is every host within the LAN:

 <span align="center"> <p align="center"> ![image](https://user-images.githubusercontent.com/94720207/166326956-69553eaf-4a36-4494-9f37-9e19753ed742.png) </p> </span>

 <span align="center"> <p align="center"> ![image](https://user-images.githubusercontent.com/94720207/166402151-e29d22e6-c954-4e1d-a012-41c016e35b0c.png) </p> </span>

-- _(I promise that I will upload more of my networking writeups to my github, I have some good stuff! :D)_

-    - Here's the deal!
-We can "hear" any broadcast sent inside the network 192.168.12.0 or if there's someone trying to connect with us `eve`:
+- Here's the deal! **We can _"hear"_ any `broadcast` sent _"inside"_ the network `192.168.12.0` or if there's someone trying to connect with us `eve`:**

         - Imagine we are inside a "room", if someone scream everyone inside will hear that person, including us.
 That's `broadcast`